Dinnington, South Yorkshire: Community

 Dinnington's two further education establishments are Rotherham College of Arts and Technology and the sixth form at Dinnington High School.

-Dinnington's high street and main shopping areas include Tesco, Savers, Fulton's Foods, Dominos pizza and Aldi stores, as well as small traders, including several take-aways, a haberdashery and an indoor market.
+Dinnington's high street and main shopping areas include Tesco, Savers, Domino's and Aldi stores, as well as small traders, including several take-aways, a haberdashery and an indoor market.

 Manor Motorsport, known in Formula One as Virgin Racing from 2010 to 2011, Marussia F1 from 2012 to 2014 and currently known as Manor Marussia F1 were once based in the town.

 The town's only football club Dinnington Town F.C. play at Phoenix Park, situated at the Dinnington Resource Centre.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+Local radio stations are BBC Radio Sheffield, Heart Yorkshire, Greatest Hits Radio South Yorkshire, Hits Radio South Yorkshire, and Redload FM, a community based radio station that broadcast from Rotherham.

+The town is served by these local newspapers: